ArshRai17/cool-anemone/content/music.md

 img_alt: Arsh's music profile image
 layout: page
 ---
 As an introspective singer-composer, I love creating music that gives listeners a fresh perspective and an impression to ponder over.
-I enjoy combining funk, blues, jazz, reggae and rock with mellow Nepali folk and contemporary music. y first single—Yo Bato—
+I enjoy combining funk, blues, jazz, reggae and rock with mellow Nepali folk and contemporary music. y first single,Yo Bato—

 a Nepali funk number filled with swanky bass lines, vocal harmonies, and punchy rhythm guitars.